chaos-mesh/website/versioned_docs/version-2.1.1/simulate-jvm-application-chaos-in-physical-nodes.md

 ENDRULE
 ```

-Then, save the configuration file to the file `return.btm`.
+Then, save the configuration file to the `return.btm` file.
 After that, run the following command to inject faults.

 ```bash
 chaosd attack jvm rule-file -p ./return.btm --pid 112694